The One Stop Shopping Tool

 Here are some other links you may find useful pursuing or you can use your preferred way of doing historical scans.

-Live 1 Day Training – Portland, OR
+Live 1 Day Training – Around the USA

 Environmental Scanning Approaches

 Also… you may find these links helpful or complimentary….

 Creating a Wall of Wonder with the ToP Environmental Scan (PDF): http://www.faculty.umb.edu/pjt/tuecke00.pdf